Tim Nicholls: Leader of the LNP (2016–2017)

-Minister for Health and Ambulance Services (2024-present)
+Minister for Health and Ambulance Services (2024–present)

+Nicholls secured a record $33.1 billion for Health and Ambulance Services when the Crisafulli ministry handed down its first State Budget in June 2025.
+A total $18.5 billion of that investment was slotted for the State Government’s Hospital Rescue Plan, which promises to build three new hospitals and expand 10 others across Queensland.

+The Hospital Rescue Plan was release off the back of an independent review into the former Queensland Labor Government’s Capacity Expansion Program, which experienced project delays and cost overruns.

+The Crisafulli ministry has made much of its election promise to drive down ambulance ramping times and reduce the elective surgery waitlist.
+As of March 2026, Queensland Health Performance Data showed improvements for both metrics.

 In January 2025, shortly after assuming office, Nicholls announced an immediate pause on the prescription of puberty blockers (Stage 1 treatment) and cross-sex hormones (Stage 2 treatment) for new patients under 18 with gender dysphoria in Queensland's public health services, pending an independent review of evidence and best practices.
 The directive, issued by Queensland Health Director-General David Rosengren, exempted existing patients and allowed non-pharmacological support such as counselling, citing "contested evidence" on benefits and risks, including reports of treatments provided to children as young as 12 without adequate oversight.

 The policy, the first such ban in an Australian state, faced legal challenge from a parent of a transgender teenager, who argued it was procedurally flawed and politically motivated.
 On 27 October 2025, the Queensland Supreme Court ruled the directive unlawful, finding Rosengren had failed to conduct required consultations with Hospital and Health Service executives (limited to a 22-minute Microsoft Teams meeting concurrent with Nicholls's media announcement) under the Hospital and Health Boards Act 2011.
 Justice Peter Callaghan set aside the order, describing it as an improper exercise of power, though he did not rule on its substantive merits.

 Hours later, on 28 October 2025, Nicholls exercised his ministerial discretion under section 44 of the Act to issue a new directive reinstating the restrictions in substantially the same terms, applying immediately to all public Hospital and Health Services.
 It mandates multidisciplinary panel approval for any exceptions and prioritises psychological interventions, pending the review's completion (expected November 2025) and a further evidence assessment by January 2026.
 Nicholls justified the action as necessary "in the public interest" to protect children amid ongoing debates over treatment efficacy.
 The move has drawn criticism from medical bodies like the Australian Medical Association and LGBTQ+ advocates, who contend it undermines clinical autonomy, evidence-based care, and access for vulnerable youth, potentially exacerbating inequities by pushing families toward private services.